 This section was created to give runners a general overview of the course, a detailed written description and AC100 Veteran tips for reaching the Finish, as well as driving directions and details for both you and your crew.
-You can also find a GPX file of the updated 2022 out and back course to download in the left hand column under "Course Details" on AC100.com.
+You can also find a GPX file, AllTrails map, and detailed elevation profile of the 2025 out-and-back course to download in the "Course" tab on AC100.com.

-The 2022 out-and-back course will be new territory for everyone, but we've provided a little insight on what you might expect (based on years of experience running the course forwards and backwards too many times to count.)
-We do anticipate the course being significantly more difficult both due to the additional climbing and the race being at higher elevation for the duration.
+The 2025 out-and-back course will be new territory for most everyone, but we've provided a little insight on what you might expect (based on years of experience running the course forwards and backwards too many times to count.)
+As 2022 proved, this course is significantly more difficult due to the additional climbing and the race being at higher elevation for the duration.